FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Organizations can self-allocate in this space, under the "v." subdomain, e.g. "local@example.com.v.tls.eap.arpa".

+The purpose of self-assigned realms is for testing, and for future expansion.
+There are currently no use-cases being envisioned for these realms, but we do not wish to forbid future expansion.

 An organization which has registered a Fully Qualified Domain Name (FQDN) within the DNS can use that name within the "v." subdomain.

+As DNS registrations can change over time, an organization may stop using a domain at some point.
+This change is reflected in the DNS, but is unlikely to be reflected in shipped products which use a self-assigned realm.
+There is no solution to this problem, other than suggesting that organizations using self-assigned realms do not allow their DNS registrations to expire.

+It is therefore RECOMMENDED that organizations avoid the use of self-assigned realms.
+Organizations MAY use self-assigned realms only when no other alternative exists, and when the organization expects to maintain operation for at least the lifetime of the devices which use these realms.

 # Privacy Considerations